JDStraughan/jdstraughan.github.io/_posts/2014-11-09-a-geeks-guide-to-walt-disney-world.md

 ### Book a Cheap Flight

 Using travel sites or airline miles, we always go for the cheapest flight we can find, since the shortest amount of our vacation time will be spent on the plane.
 Because of where we live, we typically fly Southwest.
-This allows us to check two bags each, and the non-stop flights to Orlando are usually the cheapest.
+This allows us to check two bags each, and for non-stop flights to Orlando they are usually the cheapest.

 ### Grocery Delivery